hashicorp/terraform-provider-google/website/docs/r/compute_network_endpoint_group.html.markdown

 specify IP addresses and ports, you can distribute traffic in a granular fashion among applications or containers running within VM instances.

+Recreating a network endpoint group that's in use by another resource will give a `resourceInUseByAnotherResource` error.
+Use `lifecycle.create_before_destroy` to avoid this type of error.

 To get more information about NetworkEndpointGroup, see: